Problem-Solving for Human Resources: Resolving Workplace Conflicts

 3. Focus on Interests, Not Positions

 Focusing on interests rather than positions can help parties involved in a conflict find creative solutions that meet the needs of all parties.
-HR professionals should encourage parties to identify their underlying interests and explore potential solutions that address these interests.
+A helpful resource for learning this skill is the book "Crucial Conversations: Tools for Talking When Stakes Are High."

 4. Consider Mediation or Other Forms of Third‑Party Resolution